92green/enty/packages/enty-documentation/docs/schemas.md

 }));
 ```
 In this example we have first defined a user as a type of entity, giving it the unique name of `user`.
-Next we define a fiendList that is made up of users.
+Next we define a friendList that is made up of users.
 Next we define the shape of our friend as an object.
 Finally we declare the relationship that users can have friendList's that are arrays of users.

 TODO: FriendList normalizing example.

 ### Changing the idAttribute
-By default the EntitySchema looks to the user.id property to uniquly idetify each user.
+By default the EntitySchema looks to the user.id property to uniquely identify each user.
-This can be conigured to match your own data structure.
+This can be configured to match your own data structure.

 ```
 const user = EntitySchema('user', {